What is Amazon's Buy box?

 Amazon rates sellers based on negative feedback, chargebacks, and A-Z claims from both short-term (1-2 months ago) and long-term (1-4 months ago) periods.
 Your chances of winning the Buy Box are limited if your ODR is 1% or greater.
 Additionally, a continually high ODR may result in your selling privileges being revoked.

 9. Response Time

 Sellers must reply to customer inquiries within 24 hours, according to Amazon's Service Level Agreement (SLA).
 A late response, or worse, no response at all, will hurt your Buy Box chances.
 To stay in Amazon's good books, aim to answer 90% of messages.

 Amazon will not promote your products if you frequently run out of stock or have a cancellation and refund rate of more than 2.5 percent.
 To satisfy any potential rise in demand, you must keep appropriate stock levels for top-selling products.

-Buy box on mobile
+Where to find Amazon's Buy Box on mobile

 Unlike on a desktop or laptop, the Buy Box is located just beneath the product image on the mobile site.
 When a customer clicks on “Buy now” on Amazon’s mobile site, the “Other Sellers on Amazon” box is not shown.
 Only the winner's name is displayed in the Buy Box.